 #10 – Chinatown

-Chinatown is bustling with activity and more importantly a lot of cheap local eats.
-There are a lot of hidden treasures here including food stands on the streets.
+Chinatown is bustling with activity and more importantly a lot of cheap local street food.
+There are a lot of hidden treasures here including food vendors on the streets.
 Don’t be deceived, you don’t necessarily come down for the Chinese food but for some awesome Thai food.

 #9 – Golden Mount